History of Laconia at Snoqualmie Pass, WA

 building shown to the right of the engine house and turntable, along the eastbound side of the Sunset Highway, was

 the building labeled as a “house” on the 1913 survey map.

 In 1905 the wagon road over Snoqualmie Pass was designated as State Road No. 7.
-In 1913 the State road numbering
+In July 1905, to encourage road

 system was discontinued and the new planned route over Snoqualmie Pass was designated as the Sunset Highway.
 Before

-period beginning in 1910 and was formally opened for traffic on July 17, 1912 as a temporary route for automobiles,
+year period beginning in 1910 and was formally opened for traffic on July 17, 1912, as a temporary route suitable for

 This scene was photographed by John Albert Juleen (1874-1935) in the early to mid 1920's, from the same location